Sameen-K-A/DevAlliance/README.md

 - **Code Restructure and Optimization**: To fix the issue, I removed duplicate socket listeners from different components, limiting the number of socket calls.
 I also added a protector component that manages room access.
 Now, when a user reloads or clicks the back button, they’re removed from the room, similar to Google Meet, which keeps sessions clean.

+- **Room Host Control Permissions**: Implemented a permissions feature that allows only the room host to manage key settings, like enabling members to edit, run, clear, and change the language.
+This ensures the host has control over the collaborative environment, giving flexibility in managing room interactions and preventing unauthorized changes by participants.

-After restructuring, DevAlliance runs much smoother—definitely a big learning moment.
+After restructuring and adding host-specific controls, DevAlliance runs much smoother—definitely a big learning moment.

 ---